filobolla/dotfiles/README.md

 # dotfiles
-Dotfiles to be deployed to macOS and (to some extent) *NIX machines
+Dotfiles to be deployed to macOS

 ## Installation
 0. (Login into App Store in order to use `mas`)